Reference documentation

 • If P is hashable (that is, the std::hash<P> specialization is enabled), not_null<P> is hashable.

-For C++14 and older, where class template argument deduction is not available, gsl-lite defines a set of helper functions make_not_null() for explicitly constructing not_null<> objects.
+For C++14 and older, where class template argument deduction is not available, gsl-lite defines the helper function make_not_null() for explicitly constructing not_null<> objects.
+Example:

-gsl-lite additionally defines the helper functions make_unique<T>() and make_shared<T>() which behave like std::make_unique<T>() and std::make_shared<T>() but return not_null<std::unique_ptr<T>> and not_null<std::shared_ptr<T>>, respectively.
+gsl-lite defines the helper functions make_unique<T>() and make_shared<T>() which behave like std::make_unique<T>() and std::make_shared<T>() but return not_null<std::unique_ptr<T>> and not_null<std::shared_ptr<T>>, respectively.

-not_null<P> is meant to point to single objects, not arrays of objects.
-It therefore does not define a subscript operator, pointer increment or decrement operators, or pointer addition or subtraction operators, and gsl_lite::make_unique<T>() and gsl_lite::make_shared<T>() are not defined for array types.
+not_null<P> is meant to point to single objects, not arrays of objects, therefore gsl_lite::make_unique<T>() and gsl_lite::make_shared<T>() are not defined for array types T.

 To extract the nullable object wrapped by a not_null<> object, call gsl_lite::as_nullable():